-To qualify for graduation, students enrolled in the LPN to B.S.N. program must fulfill the following requirements:
+To qualify for graduation, students enrolled in the LPN to BSN program must fulfill the following requirements:

-- · Pass each NUR course with a minimum grade of B - Pass each SCI course with a minimum grade of C+ (Fall 2018 incoming class and forward) - Successfully complete the prescribed number of clinical hours - Successfully complete the prescribed course of study with a minimum cumulative grade point average of 2.75 - Meet the credit-hour requirements for the major - Discharge all financial obligations to the College
+- Pass each NUR course with a minimum grade of B - Pass each SCI course with a minimum grade of C+ - Successfully complete the prescribed number of clinical hours - Successfully complete the prescribed course of study with a minimum cumulative grade point average of 2.75 - Meet the credit-hour requirements for the major - Discharge all financial obligations to the College

-Additional information regarding graduation can be found in the 2022-2023 Undergraduate Catalog.
+Additional information regarding graduation can be found in the 2023-2024 Undergraduate Catalog.
 Specialty Examinations

-Standardized course specialty examinations will be administered throughout the LPN to B.S.N. program.
+Standardized course specialty examinations will be administered throughout the LPN to BSN program.
 Designed to measure accumulated knowledge regarding nursing care, these evidence-based examinations will be used to guide, review, and prepare students for the NCLEX-RN licensure examination.
 Standardized course specialty examinations will account for no more than 10 percent of the total grade in the specific courses in which the examinations are administered.